GrandpaBond/pxt-flexfx/README.md

 ### ~reminder
 By specifying its title, any Tune can be freely modified using  ``||flexFX:composeTune||``, or ``||flexFX:extendTune||``.
-The basic rule is that if it exists, it gets changed; otherwise it is created from scratch.
+The basic rule is that if it exists, it gets changed; otherwise a fresh one is created.
 Obviously, each Tune you create will take up memory: the longer the tune, the more memory required to hold it.
 If you get too creative, there will come a point at which memory runs out!
 ### ~